 top of page

 I enjoy the process of teaching, especially explaining concepts in an understandable way without compromising the complexity of an idea.
+My teaching statement is provided below.

 Teaching skills are important for a researcher.
-I think one needs to properly deliver their work to an audience, not just for promoting one's work, but also to enable better follow-up questions and ideas.
-At BU, I was a graduate teaching assistant for
+I think one needs to deliver their work to an audience, not just to promote it, but also to enable better follow-up questions and ideas.
+At BU, I was a graduate teaching assistant for fluid mechanics and engineering statics.

 My teaching reviews as a Visiting Assistant Professor in Dynamics are shown below.
 I also taught Thermodynamics, Statics, and CAD.